 One can visit on their own but the neighborhood is big and it is best to go with a guide who knows which are the best streets to visit.

 Take a look at our guided Dyker Heights Lights Tour which can take you straight to the best displays.

 In addition to walking the Brooklyn Bridge, seeing fantastic street art, or just strolling along the Coney Island Boardwalk (all listed in our Top 10 section above), Brooklyn has an endless number of really fun things to do for free.

 From world-class museums to boat rides offering stunning skyline views, you could keep yourself occupied for several days without busting your budget.

-Brooklyn Bridge Park (kid-friendly)
+Brooklyn Bridge Park

 Located near Brooklyn Heights, the massive Brooklyn Bridge Park offers activities from rock climbing, roller skating, kayaking, and more.

 TIP: Our pay-what-you-like Brooklyn Bridge, Brooklyn Heights and DUMBO Tour ends just by the park.